Responding to user interaction (XAML)

-Learn about the user interaction platform, the input sources (including touch, touchpad, mouse, pen/stylus, and keyboard), modes (touch keyboard, mouse wheel, pen eraser, and so on), and user interactions supported by Windows Store apps and Windows 8.
+Learn about the user interaction platform, the input sources (including touch, touchpad, mouse, pen/stylus, and keyboard), modes (touch keyboard, mouse wheel, pen eraser, and so on), and supported user interactions.

-Using guidelines, best practices, and examples, we show you how to take full advantage of the interaction capabilities of Windows 8 to build Windows Store apps with intuitive, engaging, and immersive user experiences.
+Using guidelines, best practices, and examples, we show you how to take full advantage of the interaction capabilities to build apps with intuitive, engaging, and immersive user experiences.

-See Responding to user interaction (DirectX and C++) for Windows Store apps using DirectX.
+See Responding to user interaction (DirectX and C++) for apps using DirectX with C++.

-Prerequisites: If you're new to developing Windows Store app using C++, C#, or Visual Basic, have a look through these topics to get familiar with the technologies discussed here.
+Prerequisites: If you're new to developing apps, have a look through these topics to get familiar with the technologies discussed here.

 Learn about events with Events and routed events overview

 App features, start to finish: Explore this functionality in more depth as part of our App features, start to finish series

 User experience guidelines:

 The platform control libraries (HTML and XAML) provide the full Windows user interaction experience, including standard interactions, animated physics effects, and visual feedback.
 If you don't need customized interaction support, use these built-in controls.